Myushu/ugram/README.md

 ![auto-completion](ressources/autocompletion.png)

 ### The Filters
-When your upload a picture you can some filters :
+When your upload a picture you can apply some filters :
 ![filter panel](ressources/filter_panel.png)

-### The following system.
+### The following system
-On your friend's page you can a see a following button.
+On your friend's page you can see a following button.
 You can also see his number of followers and following.
 When your are a follower, you will received a notification when he post a new picture.
 ![following button](ressources/following_button.png)
 ![following notification](ressources/following_message.png)